kubewarden/kubewarden.io/content/blog/2022/03/admission-policy.md

 You can find the `AdmissionPolicy` specification [here](https://github.com/kubewarden/kubewarden-controller/blob/e0433fc3774d06dcf5e08bf2c600ad0117b89448/docs/crds/README.asciidoc#admissionpolicy).

-As a community, we strive on feedback and welcome your suggestions!
+As a community, we thrive on feedback and welcome your suggestions!
 Feel free to open an issue against our [GitHub repository](https://github.com/kubewarden/kubewarden-controller) or get in touch on the [#kubewarden Slack channel](https://kubernetes.slack.com/archives/C01T3GTC3L7)!